The Respiratory Care Foundation of Texas

-The Respiratory Care Foundation of Texas (RCFT) is proud to announce that educational grants for the year 2017 are available for respiratory care students in Texas.
+The Respiratory Care Foundation of Texas (RCFT) is proud to announce that educational grants are available for respiratory care students in Texas.
 The criteria for the Academic grants are as follows:

 1. A GPA of 3.0 or higher